site24x7/plugins/wordpress_monitor_individual_plugin_performance/ReadMe.md

 - Specify the correct name of the plugin and the folder path separtated by commas.
 If you dont know the path to the folder go under '/var/www/html/wp-content/plugins/', you will find the plugin folder.

-#### Generating Application password
+  #### Generating Application passwordz
+  In case if user doesn't have application password, please follow the below steps.

   - Open your wordpress site and login in wp-admin page.
   - Go to users->all users and Click on the username which you want to generate the appllication password.
   - Scroll down to the end and there will be the option to generate application passwords.
 Provide the application name and click on generate password.
   - Make sure that the user is an administrator or an user with access to the REST API.

+  After completing the above configurations copy the "wordpress_monitor_individual_plugin_performance" folder to the Site24x7 Linux Agent plugin directory:

+         Linux             ->   /opt/site24x7/monagent/plugins/wordpress_monitor_individual_plugin_performance

 The agent will automatically execute the plugin within five minutes and send performance data to the Site24x7 data center.

 ## Supported Metrics